 Also, Podia lets you create a pre-launch page so you can hype your online course and get emails from potential students, even before you finish creating the course.
 You can also create several courses and accept as many students as possible.

-Something to note, however, is that Podia's quiz feature is average and doesn't offer automatic grading.
+However, something to note is that Podia’s quiz feature is average and doesn’t offer automatic grading.